Go to Client Portal

 • Created a single-arm non-randomized study design synopsis for an FDA Q-submission (pre-submission), including a well-justified performance goal using synthesis of available publications

-• Developed a Bayesian predictive probability analysis to provide regulatory reviewers with an assessment, based on the available data at the time of submission, of the likelihood that long term outcomes will be favorable at the conclusion of the study
+• Developed a Bayesian predictive probability analysis to provide regulatory reviewers with an assessment, based on the available data at the time of submission, of the likelihood that long-term outcomes will be favorable at the conclusion of study follow-up